-Our mission is to remove obstacles to a liberal arts education by providing reasonable and necessary accommodations to otherwise qualified students with both visible and invisible disabilities while they embark on their pursuit of knowledge.
-We stand behind their journey towards a goal of using their talents, aspirations, and intelligence to play a significant role in our democratic society.
-We are also committed to promoting a universal design in education, architecture, and product design to improve the environment for all citizens and decrease the need to ask for special accommodations.
+Our mission is to remove obstacles to a liberal arts education by providing support and accommodations to otherwise qualified students with both visible and invisible disabilities while they embark on their pursuit of knowledge.

 Disability Law Basics